-Dr. Michaud has published numerous academic articles in journals such as the Journal of Environmental Planning and Management, Current Sustainable/Renewable Energy Reports, Strategic Planning for Energy and the Environment, The Review of Regional Studies, and the Journal of Extension, among many other scholarly venues.
-He is author or co-author of over 70 technical, white paper reports and commentary articles, including ones for Solar United Neighbors, the Virginia Department of Mines, Minerals, and Energy, and the Appalachian Partnership for Economic Growth, and has been quoted in several news media outlets, including Bloomberg Law and Food & Water Watch.
-He serves as a board member for Solar United Neighbors of Virginia and Ohio, as well as on the technical review committee for the American Solar Energy Society (ASES), the nation’s largest solar energy organization and U.S. section of the International Solar Energy Society (ISES).
-Dr. Michaud is a member of numerous professional and academic organizations and serves as a reviewer for several energy and public policy journals.
+Dr. Michaud has published numerous academic articles in journals such as the International Journal of Energy Research, Journal of Environmental Planning and Management, The Electricity Journal, Renewable Energy Focus, and Regional Science Policy & Practice, among many other scholarly venues.
+He is author or co-author of over 80 technical, white paper reports and commentary articles, including ones for Solar United Neighbors, the Virginia Department of Environmental Quality, and Appalachian Partnership, Inc., and has been quoted in several national news media outlets, including NPR, Bloomberg Law, S&P Global, and WalletHub.
+He serves as a board member for both Solar United Neighbors of Ohio and Virginia, as well as on multiple committees for the American Solar Energy Society.
+Dr. Michaud has also served as a guest editor for a special issue of Solar Energy Journal focused on solar economics and policy for climate action.

 Prior to his academic career, Dr. Michaud worked as an economics content author for Sapling Learning, Inc., as well as the lead researcher for the Energy & Power segment of U.S. Business Executive Journal.
-He holds a B.A. in Economics from the University of Southern Maine, and an M.S. in Community Economic Development from Southern New Hampshire University, where he focused on community wind energy cooperative programs.
-Dr. Michaud received a Ph.D. in Public Policy and Administration from the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University, where he was a nominated member of Pi Alpha, the National Honor Society for Public Affairs and Administration, and specialized in community solar policy and program evaluation.
+He holds a Ph.D. in Public Policy & Administration from the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University (VCU), as well as an advanced certificate in Data Analytics from Cornell University.